joshed-io/aud/README.md

 ### MIDI Setup

 You won't hear anything until you configure a MIDI input and output.
 Here follows instructions for Mac OSX, but other operating systems should also work.
-If you get it working on your platform I'd love to know and add more instructions!
+If you get it working on your platform I'd love to know how and share with others!

 ##### Mac OSX Instructions